 Kilogram (kg):

 The kilogram is the base unit of mass in the SI system.
 It is defined as the mass of a specific platinum-iridium cylinder, known as the International Prototype Kilogram (IPK), which was originally kept at the International Bureau of Weights and Measures (BIPM) in France.
-However, in 2019, the kilogram was redefined based on fundamental constants of nature, specifically the Planck constant.
+On the flip side, in 2019, the kilogram was redefined based on fundamental constants of nature, specifically the Planck constant.
 This redefinition ensures greater stability and accuracy in mass measurements.
 The kilogram is a crucial unit in mechanics, thermodynamics, and electromagnetism, as mass is a fundamental property of matter that appears in many physical equations.

 Kinetic Energy: